DAVID J. WILLIS ATTORNEY

 A Buyer´s Nightmare

-Moreover, the buyer discovers that the seller had positioned his artwork and oriental rugs strategically so as to conceal sheetrock and slab cracks.
+Moreover, the buyer discovers that the seller had, when showing the house, strategically positioned his artwork and oriental rugs to conceal sheetrock and slab cracks.
 The foundation will cost $15,000 to repair.
 The seller has moved to Missouri.
 The inspector has no E&O insurance.

-The buyer decides to re-paper the bathroom and discovers black mold under the old wallpaper.
-Astonishingly, the Seller´s Disclosure did not ask specifically about mold–only about "water penetration" or "any condition that materially affects the physical health or safety of an individual."
-When confronted, the seller replies, "That mold never bothered my health."
+The buyer decides to repaper the bathroom and discovers black mold under the old wallpaper.
+Astonishingly, the Seller’s Disclosure did not ask specifically about mold–only about "water penetration" or "any condition that materially affects the physical health or safety of an individual."
+When confronted by phone, the seller replies, "That mold never bothered my health."

 Even after all these challenges, the buyer settles in.
 Suddenly, the front door opens and in walks the seller´s estranged common-law wife (whose existence was not disclosed by the seller) – who shouts "Honey, I´m home!"